datafold-dev/datafold/README.rst

 Dependencies
 ============

-The dependencies of the core package are managed in `requirements.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements.txt>`__ and install with *datafold*.
+The dependencies of the core package are managed in the file `requirements.txt <https://gitlab.com/datafold-dev/datafold/-/blob/master/requirements.txt>`__ and install with *datafold*.
 The tests, tutorials, documentation and code analysis require additional dependencies which are managed in